zlaabsi/adversarial-backdoor-attack-defence/README.md

 ```

+- `backdoor = PoisoningAttackBackdoor(add_pattern_bd)`: This line of code is setting up a "Backdoor" attack with a given pattern that is defined by the add_pattern_bd function.
+A backdoor attack in machine learning typically refers to a type of attack where the attacker injects a "backdoor" or "trigger" into the model during training.
+When this trigger is present in the input, the model will produce a specific output, regardless of the actual input.

+- `example_target = np.array([0, 0, 0, 0, 0, 0, 0, 0, 0, 1])`: Here, we are creating a numpy array example_target.
+This represents the target output class when the backdoor is present.
+In this case, it seems to be a 10-class classification problem and the backdoor trigger will cause the model to predict the last class.

 ## Create the poison data

 In this scenario, we will choose the target class as 9.
 Consequently, the objective of the adversary is to contaminate the model in such a way that the addition of a trigger causes the trained model to misclassify the input as a 9.